LeonardoPerozo12/VoxNet/README.md

 ### Acknowledgements

-- Professor [CARLOS RAFAEL MENDEZ COMAS], for guidance and support throughout the course.
+- Professor CARLOS RAFAEL MENDEZ COMAS, for guidance and support throughout the course.
-- [INTEC], for providing the resources to complete this project.
+- INTEC, for providing the resources to complete this project.